 Indigenous peoples’ lifestyles therefore consist heavily of traveling between their reservation and the urban area in which they live.
 This causes a lot of complicated jurisdictional, interagency communications and reporting issues, as reservations are tribal land—reserved for tribes by the federal government—while urban areas are state land.
 This often leads to confusion as to which of the three law enforcement agencies—tribal, state or federal—are responsible for pursuing an investigation and prosecuting the culprit, something that depends on the type of crime, where the crime occurred and who the crime was committed by.

 As a result of this, reporting a crime becomes an absurdly lengthy and convoluted process, contaminated by jurisdictional politics, that dissuades people from ever reporting, pursuing and investigating cases.
 All of this facilitates the widespread silence that surrounds the MMIW issue, something that desperately needs to change.
 However, the silence is only reinforced instead, by law enforcement’s consistently negligent treatment of their cases.
 This entire situation is exemplary of precisely what should not be happening.
-After all, you would think that because of the proven severity of the MMIW issue, law enforcement would exercise greater precaution and care when investigating, however it is exactly the opposite that is occurring.
+After all, you would think that because of the proven severity of the MMIW issue, law enforcement would exercise greater precaution and care when investigating, yet exactly the opposite is occurring.

 This lack of follow through is evidenced by the consequences of the disproportionately large jurisdictional gap that exists between tribal, state and federal law enforcement agencies.
 The gap results in valuable evidence being lost, with the slow response times it creates leading to the degradation and eventual disappearance of vital evidence.